-PROXY FOR THE ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON AUGUST 10, 2023.
-THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS
+APYX MEDICAL CORPORATION ANNUAL MEETING OF STOCKHOLDERS AUGUST 8, 2024 9:00 AM ET THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS

-The undersigned hereby acknowledges receipt of Notice of Annual Meeting of Stockholders and Proxy Statement of Apyx Medical Corporation in connection with the 2023 Annual Meeting to be held on August 10, 2023, and appoints Andrew Makrides and Charles D. Goodwin, or either of them, proxy with power of substitution, for and in the name of the undersigned, and hereby authorizes each or either of them to represent and to vote, all the shares of common stock of Apyx Medical Corporation, a Delaware corporation ("Company"), that the undersigned would be entitled to vote at our Annual Meeting of Stockholders ("Annual Meeting") on August 10, 2023 and at any adjournments thereof, upon the matters set forth in the Notice of Annual Meeting, hereby revoking any proxy heretofore given.
+The undersigned hereby acknowledges receipt of Notice of Annual Meeting of Stockholders and Proxy Statement of Apyx Medical Corporation in connection with the 2024 Annual Meeting to be held on August 8, 2024, and appoints Stavros G. Vizirgianakis and Charles D. Goodwin, or either of them, proxy with power of substitution, for and in the name of the undersigned, and hereby authorizes each or either of them to represent and to vote, all the shares of common stock of Apyx Medical Corporation, a Delaware corporation ("Company"), that the undersigned would be entitled to vote at our Annual Meeting of Stockholders ("Annual Meeting") on August 8, 2024 and at any adjournments thereof, upon the matters set forth in the Notice of Annual Meeting, hereby revoking any proxy heretofore given.
 The proxy holders appointed hereby are further authorized to vote in their discretion upon such other business as may properly come before the Annual Meeting.
 This proxy will be voted as specified.
 If no direction is made, this proxy will be voted in favor of all proposals.

-The Board recommends that you vote "FOR" the Board's nominees for directors (Proposal 1); "FOR" the ratification of RSM US LLP (Proposal 2); "FOR" the approval of the 2023 Incentive Plan (Proposal 3); and, in the proxy holder's best judgment, as to any other matters that may properly come before the Annual Meeting.
+The Board recommends that you vote "FOR" the Board's nominees for directors (Proposal 1); "FOR" the ratification of RSM US LLP (Proposal 2); and, in the proxy holder's best judgment, as to any other matters that may properly come before the Annual Meeting.